scottrules44/scotth.tech/static/media/plugin-ironSource.dff6bdc9768db7212c2a.md

 If you want to setup mediation go here and setup each network
 	[https://platform.ironsrc.com/partners/monetize/mediation/setup](https://platform.ironsrc.com/partners/monetize/mediation/setup)\
 \
-Note if using V2 you need to include adUnits with your project and double check the event lists
+Note if using V2 you need to include adUnits with your project and double check the event lists \
+\
+(Banner and rewardedVideo ad load events have changed since V1)

 ## Functions